MMEnock/MEM-PB_Dashbard/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Contact
-For questions or to provide feedback, please reach out via GitHub or email [your email].
+For questions or to provide feedback, please reach out via GitHub or memugisha@outlook.com